 This chapter describes the removal and replacement of field-replaceable units (FRUs) only.

 Replacing FRUs is generally the reverse of removal.
-Occasionally, notes and tips are included to provide directions for difficult or critical replacement procedures.
+Notes are included to provide directions for difficult or critical replacement procedures.

-HP does not support repairing individual subassemblies or troubleshooting to the component level.
+HP does not support repairing individual subassemblies or troubleshooting to the PCA component level.